Student Employment FAQ

 You will receive notice on the Financial Aid Award that you have been awarded Federal or State Work Study.
+If you are not a permanent Washington State resident, you will not be eligible for State Work Study.
 If you have any questions about your eligibility, please contact the Financial Aid Office.

 Can non-work study students still get jobs on campus?